BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 EasyExport
 ##########

 | Easy FBX Exporting for Blender with just a click.
 This tool allows you to not worry about settings or naming conventions, and simply hit export and forget about it.
-Using standard export options for both Unreal and Unity, this tools allows you to easily export your selected objects with the correct object name -- by default.
+Using standard blender export presets, this tools allows you to easily export your selected objects.
 |
 | Check out the recently added **"Batch Export"** options!

-:ref:`usageTag` |
-:ref:`ExportSettings` |
 :ref:`downloadExporterTag` |
 :ref:`Install` |
+:ref:`pathSettings` |
+:ref:`presetsSettings` |
+:ref:`namingSettings` |
 :ref:`HelpTag`

 .. raw:: html